-- Confirmation of a municipal review process for all private development proposals to ensure that Complete Streets components are incorporated into new construction - Establishment of municipal goals for an increased mode share for walking, cycling, and public transportation, where applicable, to be met within five years, and development of a program to reach that goal.
-Progress toward this goal would be reported to MassDOT annually
+- Establishment of a municipal review process for all private development proposals to ensure that Complete Streets components are incorporated into new construction - Establishment of municipal goals for an increased mode share for walking, cycling, and public transportation, where applicable, to be met within five years, and development of a program to reach that goal - Annual progress reporting to MassDOT

-Should this program be formally established by MassDOT, the results of these Community Pedestrian Network studies could be a resource to municipalities for prioritizing Complete Streets improvements.
+The results of these Community Pedestrian Network studies could be a resource to municipalities when applying for, or maintaining certification under, this anticipated Complete Streets certification program.

-UPWP Focus Area Rating Rating UPWP Focus Area Rating 1.
-Link Land Use and Transportation Secondary 9.
-Increase Transportation Safety and Security Primary 2.
-Work with Limited Financial Resources Secondary 10.
-Support Economic Vitality N/A 3.
-Use a Management and Operations Approach N/A 11.
-Preserve and Maintain the Transportation System Primary 4.
-Protect Air Quality and the Environment N/A 12.
-Consider Transportation Equity and Accessibility Secondary 5.
-Increase Transit and Healthy-Transportation Mode Share Primary 10.
-Support MetroFuture Implementation Primary 6.
-Encourage Sustainable Communities and Livability Secondary 11.
-Support Statewide and Regional Transportation Primary Initiatives 7.
-Advance Mobility and Access, and Reduce Congestion Primary 12.
-Enhance Technical Knowledge, Capacity, and Insights Secondary 8.
-Improve System Reliability N/A 13.
-Support Performance-Based Planning Secondary
+UPWP Focus Area Rating 1.
+Link Land Use and Transportation Secondary 2.
+Work with Limited Financial Resources Secondary 3.
+Use a Management and Operations Approach N/A 4.
+Protect Air Quality and the Environment N/A 5.
+Increase Transit and Healthy-Transportation Mode Share Primary 6.
+Encourage Sustainable Communities and Livability Secondary 7.
+Advance Mobility and Access, and Reduce Congestion Primary 8.
+Improve System Reliability N/A